logeshselvam/receipt-processor-challenge/README.md

 This command will install the necessary packages and will check for the test case and start the server . server will start at the 3000 port .

+Note: -> When you restart the server the old receipt data will be deleted from the DB.

 # Api Details :
 # Description :Submits a receipt for processing
 URL : http://localhost:3000/receipts/process